Black Friday special: save 40% off Paired Premium! Claim offer

 However, it's crucial to consider that insecurities in a relationship don’t appear out of thin air.
 You know what they say… where there’s smoke, there’s usually fire.

-“Much of the time it can be a sign of insecurity, but it’s also essential to look at the partner’s behavior and see if they are constantly doing things that undermine the security of the relationship,” says Moraya Seeger DeGeare, a licensed marriage and family therapist and In-House Relationship Expert at Paired.
+“Much of the time it can be a sign of insecurity, but it’s also essential to look at the partner’s behavior and see if they are constantly doing things that undermine the security of the relationship,” says Moraya Seeger DeGeare, a licensed marriage and family therapist.

 Since jealousy is an emotional response, your partner should take it seriously.
 For example, if you have an anxious attachment style, you may be prone to more jealous or insecure behaviors.